grmlin/gremlinjs-website/src/api.md

 [**Open example &raquo;**](examples.html#extensions_jquery)

 ### About jQuery
-GremlinJS doesn't require jQuery, but it's used a lot these days.
+Gremlin doesn't require jQuery, but it's used a lot these days.
 That's why this handy extension is included.
 Keep the code defining gremlins clean with element and event maps.

-To use the jQuery extension, [download and include it](http://jquery.com/) in your document **before** including GremlinJS.
+To use the jQuery extension, [download and include it](http://jquery.com/) in your document **before** including gremlin.js.
 Than, the extension provides access to

 - **event maps** utilizing jQuery's powerful event delegation
 - **element maps** defined with jQuery's selector engine